-The History of the American Ginseng Industry in Marathon County and its Mysterious Origins with Chinese Trade
+The History of American Ginseng Industry in Marathon County and Its Mysterious Origins with China Trade

 By Xi Luo, original in Chinese with Google Translation